nightroman/FarNet/RightWords/Readme.txt

 Fixed rare but possible dupes in the suggestion and dictionary menus.

 The WordPattern setting: all regular expression capturing groups "(...)" are removed from the word before spell-checking.
-This allows to check spelling of words with embedded "noise" parts, like the hotkey markers "&" in .lng files.
+This is used for checking spelling of words with embedded "noise" parts, like the hotkey markers "&" in .lng files.
 See Readme.txt for details and the example pattern with "&".

 Added "*.lng" to the default automatic highlighting file mask.